-PCT may be unable to obtain additional financing to fund the operations and growth of the business.
+PCT may be unable to obtain additional financing to fund the operations and growth of the business following the consummation of the Business Combination

-PCT may require additional financing to fund its operations or growth.
+PCT may require additional financing to fund its operations or growth following the consummation of the Business Combination.
 The failure to secure additional financing could have a material adverse effect on the continued development or growth of PCT.
 Such financings may result in dilution to stockholders, issuance of securities with priority as to liquidation and dividend and other rights more favorable than common stock, imposition of debt covenants and repayment obligations, or other restrictions that may adversely affect its business.
 In addition, PCT may seek additional capital due to favorable market conditions or strategic considerations even if it believes that it has sufficient funds for current or future operating plans.
 There can be no assurance that financing will be available to PCT on favorable terms, or at all.
 The inability to obtain financing when needed may make it more difficult for PCT to operate its business or implement its growth plans.